 We believe everyone deserves the chance to experience how incredibly fun the outdoors can be, so we provide the gear, guidance and inspiration to make outdoor recreation part of people’s lives.

-by Cheyenne Knight, Kayak Pittsburgh Marketing Intern
+by Cheyenne Knight, former Kayak Pittsburgh Marketing Intern

 All locations of Kayak Pittsburgh are now closed for the season.
 Thanks for joining us, we’ll see you back on the water in May!

 Women in Nature Hike